In this article, I want to talk about the importance of education while looking for a job.

 He started by saying, consider this practice like your life, the noodles as your employment/life success, and the chopsticks as education.

-As soon as you gained the chopsticks, getting access to life’s success becomes more comfortable, while those who failed to get an education were deprived of it.
+As soon as you gain the chopsticks, getting access to live’s success becomes more comfortable, while those who failed to get an education were deprived of it.

 The Eternal Piece Of Advice